pastoriomarco/manymove/README.md

 ## Quick start (Jazzy)

--**Define your `MANYMOVE_ROS_WS`** environment variable.
+**Define your `MANYMOVE_ROS_WS`** environment variable.
 If you want to change the workspace folder, edit the following line before running the command:
 ```bash
 export MANYMOVE_ROS_WS=~/workspaces/dev_ws
 ```